bajtos/poc-safe-on-fil/README.md

 npm run calibration:deploy
 ```

-This will deploy the DealClient contract to the Calibration testnet.
+This will deploy the SafeController contract to the Calibration testnet.
 You'll see output similar to:

 ```
 Deployer: 0x42C930A33280a7218bc924732d67dd84D6247Af4